-Spot, a service that’s dedicated to worldwide location access, offers a number of different solutions.
-Their trackers, tracers and phones aim to thwart burglary or broadcast a rescue signal.
+Spot, a service that's dedicated to worldwide location access, offers a number of different solutions.
+Their trackers and tracers aim to thwart burglary or broadcast a rescue signal.
 Each requires a service plan but before rolling your eyes, consider the consequences of going without!

 Alternatives to Spot include the intensely dedicated purchase of Inmarsat and the Queclink GL300 by Orbital Satcom.
 While I myself can't speak to their performance, I suspect they're just as good if not better.
 In the end, it's really all about looking like this guy, isn't it?